fgm/drupal_kafka/README.md

 * Install the Drupal 8 site without the module.
 * Get IP, port, and list of topics names for the Kafka 0.10 broker you will be using.
 * Install the `librdkafka` client library.
 * Install the `php-rdkafka` PHP extension version 1 or 2 (see "Requirements" for details).
-In 2016-11, this means building from sources.
-* Install the module as usual
+* Install the module as usual.
 * Configure Drupal `settings.php` to expose the Kafka queue, either as the default queue backend, or for specific queue names, and point the services to the chosen Kafka brokers.